In-depth exploration: Can removing logical tag lines in AnQiCMS templates really improve parsing speed?

 Then, these additional blank lines caused by the logical tags themselves will be cleared, making the generated HTML more compact.

-Now, let's get back to our core issue: Can removing the blank lines occupied by these logic labels improve the template parsing speed?
+Now, let's return to our core question: Can removing the blank lines occupied by these logical tags improve the parsing speed of the template?

 Practical suggestions and operational considerations